Kalomoira Karoki

-Kalomoira Karoki (born 8 October 2006) is a Greek rhythmic gymnast, member of the national senior team.
+Kalomoira Karoki (born 8 October 2006) is a Greek rhythmic gymnast and a member of the national senior team.

 Personal life

-When Kalomira is not at the gym she likes to go out with her friends, the girls from the national team who have become her second family or her real family that she neglects due to the long hours of training.
-She also like to read a good book and go shopping.
+When Karoki is not at the gym she likes to go out with her friends, the girls from the national team who have become her second family or her real family that she neglects due to the long hours of training.
+She also likes to read a good book and go shopping.

 Career

 In 2022 Karoki entered the rooster of the Greek senior team debuting at the World Cup in Athens, where the group won silver in the All-Around and with 3 ribbons and 2 balls as well as being 4th with 5 hoops.
 In April she competed at the World Cup in Sofia, getting another silver medal in the All-Around a gold with 3 ribbons and 2 balls.
 In early June she attended the Pesaro World Cup, finishing 10th in the All-Around.
 Two weeks later she competed in her first European Championships as a senior, taking 10th place in the team competition, 7th in the All-Around, 13th with 5 hoops and 7th with 3 ribbons and 2 balls.
-In September she represented Greece at the World Championships in Sofia along Elpida Englezou, Aikaterini Pagoulatou, Christina Ourania Riga,Marieta Topollai and the two individuals Panagiota Lytra and Maria Dervisi, ending 10th in the All-Around, 11th with 5 hoops and 9th with 3 ribbons and 2 balls.
+In September she represented Greece at the World Championships in Sofia along Elpida Englezou, Aikaterini Pagoulatou, Christina Ourania Riga, Marieta Topollai and the two individuals Panagiota Lytra and Maria Dervisi, ending 10th in the All-Around, 11th with 5 hoops and 9th with 3 ribbons and 2 balls.

 In 2023 at the first World Cup of the season in Athens the group was 7th in the All-Around, 4th with 5 hoops and won bronze with 3 ribbons + 2 balls.
 In Sofia the group won bronze with 5 hoops and silver with 3 ribbons + 2 balls.